 Venous hypertension may result in inflammation and congestion in the tissue of the legs, and is responsible for the symptoms of venous insufficiency, which can include edema, pain, skin discoloration, leg cramping, leg fatigue, and restlessness.
 Vein problems increase with age, can progress to the point of being disabling, and should not be ignored.
 Most insurance companies cover treatment of venous disease.

 Varicose veins are stretched, swollen veins that become that way because the

 valves do not close completely, and a significant amount of blood pools behind the valves.
 As the amount of pooled blood increases, the walls of the veins weaken.
 The dilation or ballooning of the veins can occur anywhere from the ankle to the groin.
-In addition to being unattractive, the condition that results from the valves functioning improperly and the weakened vein walls can be uncomfortable and even painful.
+In addition to being unattractive, the resulting condition can be painful.